 Tribal culture is traditional based on a biodegradable way of life.
 Now it’s no secret in our culture that we have some issues with our non-biodegradable waste.
 We have so much garage in our culture that billions of dollars are spent trying to manage all that we don’t consume!
 The classic example is the plastic bag.
 We use these and discard these on a daily basis.
 We have other plastic waste issues and my least favorite is what I call the “duck trap”.
-You know, the plastic deal around Coke bottles that’s really handy… until you drink all your Coke and your left with a plastic ring that’s thrown in the garbage.
+You know, the plastic deal around Coke bottles that’s really handy… until you drink all your Coke and you’re left with a plastic ring that’s thrown in the garbage.
 I always cut the things up before I toss them.

 Tribal culture has a lot to offer us about waste management because their culture is completely biodegradable.
 Whether it’s housing materials or what they wrap their food in, when discarded everything is biodegradable.
 The people make a durable long lasting bag which is woven from a particular tree bark in their forest.
 What they do is strip off the tree bark and then peel off the inside fibers of the bark.
 When they have stripped off what they need, they roll the fibers together into string.
 From there they weave bags that are used to carry everything from babies to firewood and anything else they need to carry.
 When the bags become worn out and need to be discarded, the people will either throw them away or first use them to rub down a new canoe in order to water seal it.
 Which ever they decide, the bags will break down and become biodegradable.
 This is just one example of everything in their culture being biodegradable.